KenHillier/netapp-lod-sandbox/display_port_stats/README.md

 # Display Network Port Statistics

+Results:
+* Most ethernet ports are available directly via REST API calls.
+* However, there are several fields that still need to be retrieved via ONTAP's node shell with `ifstat`.
+  * Discards & Pause frames are missing from ONTAP level commands.
+* This was tested on 9.16.1
+* The table below summarizes that.

 ## Display Network Port Statistics with `ifstat -a`

 Using the Data ONTAP 7-Mode command `ifstat -a` to collect these fields: